 Mission & Mandate

-Athabasca University, Canada's Open University, is dedicated to the removal of barriers that restrict access to and success in university-level study and to increasing equality of educational opportunity for adult learners worldwide.
+Athabasca University, Canada's Open University, is dedicated to the removal of barriers that restrict access to and success in university-level study and to increasing equality of educational opportunities for adult learners worldwide.

 Founded in 1970, Athabasca University is a public, board-governed, open and distance education university, operating as a Comprehensive Academic and Research Institution under the authority of the Alberta Post-secondary Learning Act, which serves students throughout Alberta, across Canada and around the world.
 Working as a partner within Campus Alberta, Athabasca University is committed to collaborating with other key stakeholders to ensure a seamless and responsive advanced education system that provides high-quality learning opportunities in support of lifelong learning.